Joseph Bestford Stephenson

 When it became time to teach his life’s work to someone he knew far ahead of time who that person would be.
 Before his death he’d actually shared his work with over 200 people. and was adamant about his relating his life’s work the way he felt it should be shared.

-I will be sharing his story here.
-I hope you find it as fascinating as I do.
+I hope you find it as fascinating as we do.
 I also hope it will entice you to learn more about Creative Healing so you can use it for yourself and your family to bring the body and mind into the perfection it was meant to be.

 Available on Amazon.com